ondrej-kvasnovsky/handbook-of-hidden-data-scientist-python/machine-learning/supervised-learning/decision-trees.md

 Then we should calculate information gain for bumpiness \(entropy of bumpy is 1.0, entropy of smooth is 1.0\).
 So, when we calculate information gain of bumpiness, we get 0.
 We learned nothing based on bumpiness and therefore we do not want to split it based on bumpiness.

 What would be information gain based on speed limit?
 The information gain is 1.0.
 Which means we get perfect purity based on speed limit and information gain is 1.0 \(the best we can get\) and this is where we want to make the split.

+Default criterion in [scikit learn](http://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeClassifier.html) is 'gini' but can be changed to 'entropy'.